- University of Miami School of Law, J.D., 2005

 - Leadership Council for Legal Diversity, 2017 Fellow

-- Patty Brisben Foundation for Women’s Sexual Health, President of Board of Directors
+- Patty Brisben Foundation for Women’s Sexual Health, Board Member

 - Ohio State Bar Association, 2016 Basic Estate Administration Seminar, Planning Chair, 2016